 - We make sure that the person who treats you won't be punished for helping you ask for the faster appeal - You will have a limited time to present evidence and to argue facts or law if you want to.
 We will inform you ahead of time before the decision time for appeals. - We must decide your appeal as fast as needed for your health condition.
 We can't take more than 72 hours from when we receive your appeal.
-We will make reasonable efforts to give you oral notice of the appeal decision.

-- We will provide written notice of the decision which will include: - o The results of the appeal process and the date it was completed - o For appeals not decided wholly in your favor: - The right to request a State administrative hearing and clear instructions about how to access this process - The right to request an expedited State administrative hearing - The right to request to receive benefits while the hearing is pending, and how to make the request - A statement that the you may be held liable for the cost of those benefits if the hearing decision upholds our action. - We may take up to 14 more calendar days if you, or your provider requests an extension, or if we need additional information and can show to the satisfaction of DHS upon DHS request for review, that there is a need for additional information that justifies the delay and demonstrates to DHS how the delay is in your best interest.
-For any extension you did not request, or if we denied the request for the expedited resolution of an appeal, we will: - o Transfer the appeal to the time frame for standard resolution; - o Make reasonable efforts to give prompt oral notice of the delay or denial; - o Within two (2) days give written notice of the reason for the decision to extend the timeframe or deny a request for expedited resolution of an appeal; - o Inform you orally and in writing that you may file a grievance with us for the delay or denial of the expedited process, if you disagree with that decision; and - O Resolve the appeal as expeditiously as your health condition requires and no later than the date the extension expires - We will notify DHS within 24 hours if an expedited appeal has been granted or if an expedited appeal time frame has been requested by you or your provider.
+We will make reasonable efforts to give you oral notice of the appeal decision. - We will provide written notice of the decision which will include: - The results of the appeal process and the date it was completed - For appeals not decided wholly in your favor: - The right to request a State administrative hearing and clear instructions about how to access this process - The right to request an expedited State administrative hearing - The right to request to receive benefits while the hearing is pending, and how to make the request - A statement that the you may be held liable for the cost of those benefits if the hearing decision upholds our action. - We may take up to 14 more calendar days if you, or your provider requests an extension, or if we need additional information and can show to DHS that this delay is in your best interest.
+For any extension you did not request, or if we denied the request for the expedited resolution of an appeal, we will: - o Transfer the appeal to the time frame for standard resolution; - Make reasonable efforts to give prompt oral notice of the delay or denial; - Within two (2) days give written notice of the reason for the decision to extend the timeframe or deny a request for expedited resolution of an appeal; - Inform you orally and in writing that you may file a grievance with us for the delay or denial of the expedited process, if you disagree with that decision; and - Resolve the appeal as expeditiously as your health condition requires and no later than the date the extension expires - We will notify DHS within 24 hours if an expedited appeal has been granted or if an expedited appeal time frame has been requested by you or your provider.
 If we need an extension of 14 calendar days, we will provide the reason to DHS.
 We will notify DHS within 24 hours, or as soon as possible from the time the expedited appeal is upheld.
 We will also let DHS know how we notified you of the expedited appeal decision. - If we deny a request for expedited resolution of an appeal, we will transfer the appeal to the standard timeframe of no longer than thirty (30) days from the day we receive the appeal, with a possible fourteen (14) days extension.